jeffpflanz/Jeff-CMU-Repository/final_project_JeffPflanz.md

 ### Data (Draft)

 I have compiled data from a few sources - the initial Caucus data was largely scraped from [this document](http://caucuses.desmoinesregister.com/caucus-history-past-years-results/) produced by the Des Moines Register in 2012 using Tabula.
 Data after 2008 was appended from [this](http://data.desmoinesregister.com/iowa-caucus/history/index.php#2016/gop/co/palo-alto) Des Moines Register source.
 [538](https://projects.fivethirtyeight.com/2020-primaries/democratic/iowa/) and [RealClearPolitics](https://www.realclearpolitics.com/epolls/2020/president/ia/iowa_democratic_presidential_caucus-6731.html) have good information on the current state of the race in Iowa.
 I will have to do some research to confirm/code the eventual fates of select campaigns.
-As far as mapping the demographics of Iowa - TBD .
+As far as mapping the demographics of Iowa - I can compare [data of Iowa](https://www.census.gov/quickfacts/IA) with the [USA generally](https://www.census.gov/quickfacts/usa) using US Census Data.
 Currently waiting to see if I can get some data that was taken down from the Des Moines Register website.
 I also welcome any suggestions you may have.

 [Back](https://jeffpflanz.github.io/Jeff-CMU-Repository/)